 However, the maintenance is more than with a drive belt and it also creates more noise.
 So for people who don’t really care about the realistic feel, a belt drive is a better option.

-Belts are by far the most common drive method.
+Belts are by far the most common drive method for spin bikes.
 Older exercise bikes tend to have chains more often but over time manufacturers have shifted towards using drive belts.

 Belt driven exercise bikes are much more common than chain drive exercise bikes.
 Let’s take a look at the pros and cons if we can see why that is.

 - Cheap to replace